-178. By imposing the Challenged Provisions, the State obstructs-rather than protects-the initiative process.
-These measures are not tailored to any identified problem, and they undermine public trust in, and access to, the democratic process they purport to safeguard.

-179. HB 1205 thus fails to serve any legitimate-let alone compelling-state interest in a narrowly tailored manner.
+- 181. Instead, HB 1205 imposes sweeping and immediate restrictions that burden all sponsors and circulators-regardless of whether there is any indication of misconduct.
+The result is a regulatory scheme that delays and chills constitutionally protected political expression under the guise of reform. - 182.
+By imposing the Challenged Provisions, the State obstructs-rather than protects-the initiative process.
+These measures are not tailored to any identified problem, and they undermine public trust in, and access to, the democratic process they purport to safeguard. - 183.
+HB 1205 thus fails to serve any legitimate-let alone compelling-state interest in a narrowly tailored manner.
 It does not meaningfully deter fraud, enhance transparency, or protect voters.
 Instead, it imposes unnecessary, vague, and punitive restrictions that suppress First Amendment activity and deter meaningful participation in Florida's citizen-led initiative process.